-The Penn Museum encourages exploration at all ages.
-Our Learning Programs invite schoolchildren and adult visitors alike to engage with the Museum’s collections and resources in order to learn more about the ancient world and contemporary world cultures.
+The Penn Museum is a place where visitors of all ages and backgrounds are invited to learn more.
+In 2018–2019, our Learning Programs invited schoolchildren and adult visitors alike to engage with the Museum’s collections and resources in order to find out more about the ancient world and contemporary world cultures.

 The Museum’s partnership with the School District of Philadelphia served more than 6,000 students in 2018–2019, despite challenges related to the renovations.
 Middle school students continued to learn about ancient Egypt, Rome, and Mesopotamia.
 Thanks to a generous grant from the Freeman Foundation, Unpacking the Past educators also planned and piloted a China track to highlight Chinese objects through fun educational workshops.

 The Museum engaged with more than 17,000 people through outreach programs in 2018–2019.
 These events included the Philadelphia Science Festival provides opportunities for Philadelphians of all ages to engage with and build a community around science.
 Through five events hosted between April 26 and May 4 in Philadelphia, over 900 community members celebrated the Penn Museum’s scientific work through hands-on activities, access to experts, and collaborations with Penn departments and cultural organizations.
 As part of the Science Festival, the Museum’s Teen Ambassadors hosted a Discovery Day program in Clark Park, a few blacks from the Penn campus.
 The teens studied the science of conservation to facilitate the Can You Match That X-Ray?
 Game, interacting with visitors of all ages and teaching them to use their observation skills.